Kosoian v Société de transport de Montréal: In lower courts

-Judgement
+Judgment

 Justice Suzanne Côté, writing for a unanimous court, overturned the Court of Appeal's ruling, and held the city, the officer, and the Société liable for civil fault against Ms. Kosoian.
-She wrote that because of their duty of maintaining peace, order, and public safety, police officers are empowered to use coercive powers of the state, but with that power comes the responsibility of fully understanding what statues they're responsible for enforcing.
-Because the importance of preventing abuses of power militates that there always be a legal basis for an officers' actions, any conduct in absence of such a basis is illegal and cannot be tolerated in a society founded on the rule of law.
+She wrote that because of their duty of maintaining peace, order, and public safety, police officers are empowered to use coercive powers of the state, but with that power comes the responsibility of fully understanding what statues they are responsible for enforcing.
+Because the importance of preventing abuses of power militates that there always be a legal basis for an officer's actions, any conduct in absence of such a basis is illegal and cannot be tolerated in a society founded on the rule of law.
 As such, she reasoned, officers who act without legal basis enjoy no public law immunity.

-The Court emphazied, that though the officers erroneous training may reduce his fault when assessing damages, it could not absolve him of his responsibility to have an adequate knowledge of the law.
-And that even an officer who was just following orders can be held to be engaging in unreasonable conduct if they depart from what a normally prudent, diligent and competent police officer in the same circumstances would do.
+The Court emphasized that though the officer's erroneous training may reduce his fault when assessing damages, it could not absolve him of his responsibility to have an adequate knowledge of the law.
+Even an officer who was just following orders can be held to be engaging in unreasonable conduct if they depart from what a normally prudent, diligent and competent police officer in the same circumstances would do.

 Turning to the liability of the Société, Côté J held that they could not rely on public law immunity.
 She wrote that such immunity must be restricted to actually making and passing regulations, and could not shield an error in law in enforcement.
-Absent this immunity, Côté J said, the Société is liable for breach of extracontractual duties under the Civil Code of Quebec, just as any other legal person would be.
+Absent this immunity, Côté J said, the Société was liable for breach of extracontractual duties under the Civil Code of Quebec, just as any other legal person would be.

 Finally, Justice Côté strongly pushed back against the lower courts' assertions that Kosoian was "the master of her own misfortune" because of her stubborn behaviour.
-She emphazied that Ms. Kosoian could not be held responsible, either wholly or in part, over her decision to resist an unlawful order.
-Because No one in a free and democratic society has a duty to accept unjustified state intrusions, and it was not open to the courts to judge her for her resistance.
+She emphasized that Ms. Kosoian could not be held responsible, either wholly or in part, over her decision to resist an unlawful order.
+No one in a free and democratic society has a duty to accept unjustified state intrusions, and it was not open to the courts to judge her for her resistance.
 Ultimately the Court awarded Kosoian $20,000 in compensation.